HeIIoween/FLHook-And-88-Flak-m0tah/88 Flak/trunk/Readme.txt

 Selecting this option will shift HUD elements around to best match your screen resolution ratio.
 Default: 4:3 (1024x768, 1280x960, etc.)

+MP Client: Enable auto-updater? - Yes / No
+If enabled, allows downloading of small updates for the main server.
+This will in no way affect gameplay, and just allows clans on the server to have a tag ingame.
+Default: Yes

 -- Player-Purchasable Base Ship Selection --
 (activated with packaged Ship Selector addon)
 MP Client: Ship (1/2) at Player-Purchasable Bases? - Many options